 The private tour will start from Thessaloniki towards Philippi, named after King Philip II of Macedonia.

-This is the place where St. Paul delivered his first sermon ever in Europe and where he baptised a woman named Lydia, the first Christian convert in Europe.
+This is the place where St. Paul delivered his first sermon ever in Europe and where he baptized a woman named Lydia, the first Christian convert in Europe.

 Overnight in Kavala.